Suppression of spinodal instability by disorder in an athermal system: Simulation Results

 To quantify the role played by disorder on spinodal transition, we study the dynamic hysteresis in the ZTRFIM.
-The systematic shift in coercive fields $H_c(R)$, the fields at which the transition takes place, with the field rates R fulfill a scaling relationship similar to the experiment [Eq. \ref{eq:1}] where the steady-state coercive field $H_c(0)$ is no longer a free parameter (see SM for details).
+The systematic shift in coercive fields $H_c(R)$, the fields at which the transition takes place, with the field rates R fulfill a scaling relationship similar to the experiment [Eq. \ref{eq:1}] where the steady-state coercive field $H_c(0)$ is no longer a free parameter (see Appendix \ref{App:ZTRFIM_rate} for details).
 Here no excess disorder (unlike experiments) is induced either during increasing or decreasing the field; consequently, the asymmetric exponents are not expected and observed.
-Most importantly, the exponent $\Upsilon$ increases with the increasing disorder, and the scaling does not form when the disorder crosses a threshold level, $\sigma_{th}$ = 3.30 \cite{Sethna_prl95} [Fig \ref{Dynamic_hysteresis}].
-At this disorder strength, disorder-induced nonperturbative athermal fluctuations destroy the spinodal singularity, and transition occurs through percolation \cite{Moreira_prl12}.
+Most importantly, the exponent $\Upsilon$ increases with the increasing disorder, and the scaling does not form when the disorder crosses a threshold level, $\sigma_{th}$ = 3.30 \cite{Sethna_prl95} [Fig \ref{Dynamic_hysteresis}]. $\Upsilon$ is independent of system size as it is directly linked with the time scale divergence \cite{Footnote}.
+Above $\sigma_{th}$, disorder-induced nonperturbative athermal fluctuations destroy the spinodal singularity, and transition occurs through percolation \cite{Moreira_prl12}.
 The experimentally observed exponents emphasize that the cooling cycle is more critical than the heating.